/* * external links open in new window */

-I recently achieved American Airlines Platinum status, my first elite status on any airline.
+In 2024, I achieved American Airlines Platinum status, my first elite status on any airline.
+This year, I hacked the system to reach Platinum Pro status.
 How did I do it?
+(Hint: Hotels are the secret!)
 Is it worth the effort?
-Let’s dig into how I earned American Airlines Elite Status.
+(Yes, and here’s why.)
+Here’s my guide to American Airlines Elite Status including pie charts with a breakdown of how I earned status!

 American Airlines Status Levels